Best Flashlight for Backpacking and Night Hikes: Why you need one?

 Run Time

-The run time is measured by the manufacturer is based on how long it takes for it to go from maximum brightness to 10% remaining.
-The brighter the light the shorter the runtime is.
+The run time is measured by the manufacturer and is based on how long it takes for it to go from maximum brightness to 10% remaining.
+The brighter the light, the shorter the runtime is.

 How Bright Should Your Backpacking Flashlight Be?

 There is a difference between brightness and luminous intensity.
 Brightness is the amount of light per unit area.
-Luminous intensity is the amount of light per unit time, measured in lumens.
+Luminous intensity is the amount of light output, measured in lumens.

 Here’s the deal: the correct answer to this question depends on two things: the type of activity you are doing and the longevity of the battery.

 When it comes down to it, the more lumens, the more battery it will consume.
-A rechargeable battery can put out 800-900 lumens, whereas a AA alkaline battery can put out around 500 lumens.
+A flashlight with a rechargeable battery can put out 800-900 lumens, whereas one with AA alkaline batteries can put out around 500 lumens.

 In most cases, it’s best to have a flashlight with adjustable modes.